aliakbar1881/G5Writer/README.md

 # G5Writer
-This is a python code and python libraries for a university  project
+This is a python code and python libraries for an university  project

 What is G5:
->G5 learner way is an efficient way for memorizing any thing such as English words Mathmathic algebra and ...
+>G5 learner is an efficient way for memorizing any thing such as English words Mathmathic algebra and ...

 ## HOW run:
 run these command in your main directory of G5Writer